Robin White

 That Vase, 2020

-White produced some of the most iconic images of New Zealand art in the later-half of the 20th century and as such her work is held in all major collections nationwide.
+White has produced some of the most iconic images of New Zealand art in the later-half of the 20th century and her work is held in all major collections nationwide.
 Her larger collaborative works are held in public collections across Australasia including Queensland Art Gallery (Brisbane), National Gallery of Australia (Canberra) and Museum of New Zealand Te Papa Tongarewa (Wellington).
 In 2013 White was made a distinguished companion of the New Zealand Order of Merit and received a Distinguished Alumni Award from the University of Auckland in 2012.
-She was named a laureate of the Arts Foundation of New Zealand in 2017.
+She was named a laureate of the Arts Foundation of New Zealand in 2017 and received the Icon award in 2022.